PerplexusPixel/The-Highway-Master/README.md

 : Try not to die
 : Try to get as high of a score as possible
-: This program is run by hopes and prayers, so if you encounter a bug, give me feedback on how I can fix it : Wait for at least 3 Seconds after the program is running.
+: This program is run by hopes and prayers, so if you encounter a bug, give me feedback on how I can fix it : Use Chrome for best results
+: And lastly, Enjoy!